Updated: Jun 15

 In this post, you will learn about all the different types of guitar picks that have been made throughout history.
 The below info-graphic can be used as a guitar pick material sheet to help you decide the best guitar pick for your needs.
 We even include custom guitar picks and fender guitar picks!
 The various guitar pick dimensions and thicknesses varied throughout the years and is still a widely discussed topic today.

-This info-graphic on guitar pick history will help you understand how guitar gurus and scientists crafted the perfect guitar pick to help players maintain a firm hold while playing.
+This info-graphic on guitar pick history includes information on guitar pick thickness and will help you understand how guitar gurus and scientists crafted the perfect guitar pick to help players maintain a firm hold while playing.

 Check out our info-graphic below on the history of guitar picks: